pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

         - ``'size'`` (optional): the size in bytes of the source code.

         Any other keys in the dictionary are ignored, to allow for future extensions.
-If the path cannot be handled, :exc:`IOError` is raised.
+If the path cannot be handled, :exc:`OSError` is raised.

         .. versionadded:: 3.3

         .. versionchanged:: 3.4
-           Raise :exc:`IOError` instead of :exc:`NotImplementedError`.
+           Raise :exc:`OSError` instead of :exc:`NotImplementedError`.

     .. method:: path_mtime(path)